 Albert not only feared rats but had been programmed through the experiment to fear most other white and fuzzy objects as well, from coats to Santa Claus beards.

 Ivan Petrovich Pavlov was the first to introduce the concept of conditioning through his experiments with animals.
 His conclusions directly influenced Watson and provided him with the original scientific basis for his beliefs.

-At the end of his experiments, Pavlov was able to condition, or teach, these dogs to salivate in unnatural situations (after hearing a sound) to stimuli which would normally not ellicit that response (sound).
-In essence, Pavlov had transformed salivation into a conditioned behavior and the metronome had become a conditioned stimulus.
+At the end of his experiments, Pavlov was able to condition, or teach, these dogs to salivate in unnatural situations (after hearing a sound) to stimuli which would normally not elicit that response (sound).
+In essence, Pavlov had transformed salivation into a conditioned behavior, and the metronome had become a conditioned stimulus.

 Pavlov further discovered that conditioned behaviors of this type would disappear if they failed to deliver the expected outcome; for example, if the metronome was sounded repeatedly and no food was presented, dogs would eventually stop associating the two and their drooling response to the sound would vanish.

-Edward Thorndike came up with the concept of intrumental conditioning and, like Pavlov, reached his main conclusions using data gained through animal-based experimentation.
+Edward Thorndike came up with the concept of instrumental conditioning and, like Pavlov, reached his main conclusions using data gained through animal-based experimentation.

 This meant, first of all, that the cats remembered which behavior was necessary to escape and get the reward of food.
 If they had not, it would take approximately the same time for them to refigure it out and there would not be the trend of a continually faster escape.
 Secondly, they were clearly able to recognize their current situation (being placed in the puzzle box) was identical to the last time they were placed inside of the puzzle box, and therefore that the same successful behavior used before would achieve the same end result the next time around: freedom and a feast.